asunxx/rpi-sense-hat-clock/README.md

 The project's primary design goal is to create a clock display on a 8x8 color dot matrix with time that is readable at a glance (one photo frame) without scrolling or flashing text.
-Digital clock digits tend to require 3x5 dot matrix fonts to be readable, and few would fit on a 8x8 display.
+Digital clock digits tend to require 3x5 dot matrix fonts to be readable and few would fit on a 8x8 display.
-Thus, this display size is a major constraint, and presents difficult clock design challenges.
+Thus, display size is a major constraint and presents challenges to each of the clock designs.

 There are three clock designs in this project:
 [2ndHandPiClock3.py](../../raw/refs/heads/main/2ndHandPiClock3.py),
 [DigitalClock3x4.py](../../raw/refs/heads/main/DigitalClock3x4.py), and
 [DigitalClock3x5.py](../../raw/refs/heads/main/DigitalClock3x5.py).
-Second Hand Pi Clock is an analog/digital clock with minute and second "hands", and is this project's original creation.
+Second Hand Pi Clock is an analog/digital clock with minute and second "hands" and is this project's original creation.
 The two all digital clocks are based on other similar projects for Raspberry Pi or Arduino.